 Once the location is set, run the following command on the command line:

 ionic start projectname

 This command will load all the node modules and files along with the pages/screens required for the project.
-Open the created project in the editor, I will prefer visual studio code.
-The project structure which you will see will be something like this
+Open the created project in the editor.
+I prefer the visual studio code editor.

 Once you open the project, it is time for running it and to see how it looks.
 So, the next step will tell you how to run it in the browser.